Shreshthk1/university-admission-tool/README.md

 - Once all dependancies are installed, run the app to test `npm run start`

+## Folder Structure

+For best practices for organizing the files, we will be using a combination of naming-convensions and folder structures

+### Naming Convention

+- For creating folders it should follow like this: [type]-[subtype]-[element] ex: `page-login` or `page-login-signup`
+    - For jsx files inside of the folders it should follow like this: [parentfolder]-[function]-[name] ex: `page-cmpnt-loginsystem.jsx`

 ## Other

 Our Figma link: https://www.figma.com/file/XWWf42NAzIyLpI6oMR2D3z/Shirah-Migration-Prototype?node-id=0%3A1